 The evolution of cloud computing, with AWS at the forefront, highlights its role in shaping the future of technology.
 From traditional development to quantum computing, AWS provides the tools necessary to navigate this transformative landscape.

 Next, we will explore AWS's powerful analytics and machine learning tools, including Amazon Redshift, Athena, AWS Glue, and SageMaker.
-Chapter 9, “End-user, Front-User, and Mobile,” will equip you with the skills to harness data and machine learning, driving innovation and insights in your applications.
+Chapter 9, End-user, Front-User, and Mobile, will equip you with the skills to harness data and machine learning, driving innovation and insights in your applications.

 References